Sloane Robinson Building

 The Sloane Robinson Building is a building in the Newman Quad at Keble College, one of the University of Oxford colleges.
-The building is in brick, reflecting the adjacent Victorian Grade 1 listed buildings by William Butterfield.
+The building is in brick, reflecting the adjacent Victorian Grade I listed buildings by William Butterfield.

 The building was designed by Rick Mather Architects during 1996–2002.
 Theatreplan designed O'Reilly Theatre within the building, in collaboration with Rick Mather Architects, at a cost of £1.2 million.
 The building also includes various meeting rooms.
 The building is thermally connected to the ground through water circulating via the pilings in the foundations, thus reducing the building's cooling and heating needs.
 The six-storey building includes extensive structural glass work, with an entrance canopy that uses cantilever glass beams supported on bearings in the external wall.

 The overall building project won the following awards: